Marytiluli/Art-portifolio-page/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

+© 2025 My Art Portfolio | Designed and developed by [Mary Tiluli]